hjbalipio/microframework/README.md

 # MicroFramework

 Welcome to the Microframework Project!
-This project aims to demonstrate the usage and implementation of a microframework in Python.
+This project aims to demonstrate the usage and implementation of a microframework.

 ## Overview